aplteam/Meddy/Docs/ReadMe.md

 ### Navigating through a document

-You can navigate through a document in three ways:
+You can navigate through a document in two ways:

 * Click on an item in the TreeView representing the TOC (table of contents).
-* Move the cursor somewhere in the Markdown area.
 * Click on a header in the Preview area.

 No matter how you navigate, the three views are always kept in sync.